Colossalhavoc/anibel_searchot/README.md

 Telegram inline bot, that's can help you send any anime from anibel to your chat

 ## Please, don't use it if you don't know how to solve possible problems.
 I made it for me and not sure I won't abandon the project.
-Better use [FTG](https://friendly-telegram.gitlab.io/) or [JoHn-111/Userbot](https://github.com/JoHn-111/Userbot)

 # How to setup